Witiko/doctoral-thesis/defense.md

 Therefore, I have used the technique of Richard Feynman who says that a researcher should simplify what they have learned, so that they can explain it even to non-experts and draw useful connections, which would otherwise have been obscured by the details.
-However, I do agree that this high-level approach makes it difficult to determine whether research methods have been properly applied.
+However, upon reflection, I do agree that this high-level approach makes it difficult to determine whether research methods have been properly applied.
 Therefore, an amended version of my thesis will contain all 176 pages of my publications as an appendix.

 * * *